-(2) Pursuant to Section 702 of its CC Contract, Griffin assigned to Albany 1.98807 percentage points of the CC Project output.
-The Combined Cycle Obligation Share for Griffin set forth in this table is net of this transaction.
-However, in the event that Albany defaults in connection with its obligations under its CC Contract pertaining to the assigned amount, Griffin shall be required to pay to MEAG Power whatever sums are necessary in order to cure such default.
-Moreover, during the period of such default, Griffin shall be entitled to the output associated with the assigned rights of Albany.
+(2) Pursuant to Section 702 of its CC Contract, the City of Griffin ("Griffin") assigned to Albany 1.98807 percentage points of the CC Project output and further assigned to Brinson 0.01988 percentage points of the CC Project output.
+The Combined Cycle Obligation Share for Griffin set forth in this table is net of these two transactions.
+However, in the event that either Albany or Brinson defaults in connection with its obligations under its respective CC Contract pertaining to the assigned amounts, Griffin shall be required to pay to MEAG Power whatever sums are necessary in order to cure such default.
+Moreover, during the period of such default, Griffin shall be entitled to the output associated with the assigned rights of the defaulting party.